 - The funding bodies for making this project possible.

 - The Outreach Committee at Glasgow City Heritage Trust for their patience and faith in us.

 - Our design team at studio SUUM for holding our hands through this process and making our vision come to life.
-Also thanks to pauline McCloy Turtle at SUUM for her contributions to the ‘Meet the Family’ section.
+Special thanks to Pauline McCloy Turtle at SUUM for her contributions to the ‘Meet the Family’ section.

-- Annie Hendry for her unfailing support and marketing expertise.
+- Annie Hendry for her unfailing support and social media and marketing expertise.

 - Fergus Sutherland for allowing us to pick his brains and sharing his incredible knowledge of Glasgow’s heritage.

 - Sonny Maley and the staff at the Maps, Official Publications & Statistics Unit, at University of Glasgow Library for supporting us in the early stages of the project and for sharing their knowledge and enthusiasm.